mqureshi12/Kampfire/README.md

 Information on any specific campground includes the name, price, location, descriptions, and an image.
 Users can also add comments.

-* [ ] If you would like to test it you, please see the link below.
+* [ ] If you would like to test it, please see the link below.
 You can create your own account or use the login provided.

-Username: kampfiretestlogin
+Username: kampfiretestlogin |
 Password: kampfiretestpassword@10

 https://mykampfire2020.herokuapp.com